TokenCLIP: Token-wise Prompt Learning for Zero-shot Anomaly Detection: Experiments

 \paragraph{Computation overhead} TokenCLIP efficiently provides token-level supervision by combining a limited number of textual subspaces, rather than assigning a dedicated textual space to each visual token.
-To quantify the computational efficiency, we measure GPU memory consumption during training and report inference speed in terms of frames per second (FPS).
-All experiments are conducted on an idle NVIDIA A100 GPU with a batch size of 1.
+We measure GPU memory consumption during training and report inference speed in terms of frames per second (FPS).
+All experiments are conducted on an idle NVIDIA RTX 3090 24GB GPU with a batch size of 1.
 Table~\ref{Complexity analysis} shows that TokenCLIP incurs only a slight increase in inference time and GPU memory usage compared to AnomalyCLIP.
-In contrast, FAPrompt requires 1.9× more GPU memory and nearly double inference time.
+In contrast, FAPrompt requires 1.9× more GPU memory and nearly double the inference time.
 As for performance, TokenCLIP outperforms FAPrompt and strikes a good balance between performance and computational overhead.